What was the issue that required change?

 Led by recently qualified Specialist Practitioner District Nurse Lynn Weir, informal carers were at the centre of the project from the outset.

-By adopting practice development principles, the group developed a shared commitment to hear the voices of carers for people with dementia and respond in a way that could help promoted a sense of wellbeing.
+By adopting practice development principles, the group developed a shared commitment to hear the voices of carers for people with dementia and respond in a way that could help promote a sense of wellbeing.
 A co-productive approach was adopted, enabling the group to also pay attention to the current culture of practice.
 By working together, identifying and agreeing ways of working, build on explicit shared values, a more sustainable approach to collaborative working was established.

 What was the outcome?